Stock market today: Wall Street drops as its September slump gets even worse

 Stocks have tumbled this month, which is on track to be Wall Street's worst of the year, as the realization sets in that the Federal Reserve will indeed keep interest rates high for a long time.
 The growing understanding has sent yields in the bond market to their highest levels in more than a decade, which in turn has undercut prices for stocks and other investments.

-Treasury yields were holding relatively steady Tuesday following a mixed batch of reports on the economy.
-The yield on the 10-year Treasury slipped to 4.51% from 4.54% late Monday, though it’s still near its highest level since 2007.
+Treasury yields were holding near their highest levels since 2007 following a mixed batch of reports on the economy.
+The yield on the 10-year Treasury was holding at 4.54%.

 One report showed confidence among consumers was weaker than economists expected.
 That's concerning because strong spending by U.S. households has been a bulwark keeping the economy out of a long-predicted recession.